 2. “Because that’s the way we’ve always done it.”

 A strong leader should never shrug off an employee’s suggestions by saying something is the way it has always been done.
 Strong leaders should listen and think with an open mind.
 If they genuinely believe an employee’s suggestion is no good, they should take the time to explain why.
 Strong leaders should be open to suggestions at any point in time and be happy to implement changes for the better.

 —Jeff Cayley, Worldwide Cyclery

 3. “What were you thinking?”

-A strong leader should never ask their employee, “What were you thinking?”
+A good boss should never ask their employee, “What were you thinking?”
 Employees make mistakes, and it’s important to allow them to learn from those mistakes rather than blame them.
 When you critique an employee in a harsh or passive aggressive way, the only thing they’ll learn is to play it safe rather than play to win.
 And that won’t just hurt them—it’ll hurt the whole company.

-—Vladimir Gendelman, Company Folders, Inc.
+—Vladimir Gendelman, Company Folders Inc.

 4. “Here, let me do it.”

 I used to correct emails, edit proposals and chime in on phone calls when I thought I could improve on the way a teammate was approaching a problem or a task.
 What I learned was that by doing it myself instead of giving feedback and letting the person try again, I was forgoing a critical coaching moment to serve as a lasting way to show someone how to better accomplish a task.